Minimalism: Bathroom Essentials

 Minimalism is an artistic, architectural and design movement, which appeared in the late 60s in the US.
 Although it is strongly associated with the Scandinavian style, minimalism has been largely influenced by Japanese design, with the ideas of simplicity and open space, as well as the art of declattering homes.

-If minimalism is your jam, keep reading as we will go through some of the minimalist bathroom essentials that will help you transform your bathroom into heaven.
-Let’s get started!
+If minimalism is your jam, keep reading as we will go through some of the minimalist bathroom essentials that will help you transform your bath sanctuary into one of the best bathroom renovations in Sydney!
+Let’s get started.

 LESS IS MORE